SJCantrell/SJCantrell.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I am currently a Dickson Instructor at the University of Chicago (and have been since September 2020).
+From September 2023 I'll be a Zeeman Lecturer at the University of Warwick.

 My research interests lie in the intersection between ergodic theory and geometry.
 I use a variety of techniques from different areas of maths, including symbolic dynamics, thermodynamic formalism, analytic number theory and combinatorics to tackle problems coming from geometry.
 The geometrical settings I consider include geometric group theory, the study of Anosov representations as well as flows on manifolds.
 I am particularly interested in rigidity results (i.e. results that classify geometric structures) and counting problems.

-If you'd like to get in contact with me, you can send me an email at s(my last name)@uchicago.edu.
+If you'd like to get in contact with me, my email is s(my last name)@uchicago.edu.